ServiceNow Custom Field Mappings

 How do I create a new mapping if the “Custom Field limit in PagerDuty has been reached”?

-Since you have reached the amount of custom fields available in your PagerDuty pricing plan, you will need to delete an existing PagerDuty Custom Field in order to free up a new creation.
-The mapping experience today provisions a new PagerDuty Custom Field based on the ServiceNow Incident record field chosen.
+Since you have reached the amount of custom fields available in your PagerDuty pricing plan, you must delete an existing PagerDuty custom field to free up a new creation.
+The mapping experience provisions a new PagerDuty custom field based on the ServiceNow incident record field chosen.

 Can I edit/modify the PagerDuty Custom Field in ServiceNow?

-To ensure configuration consistency, we are enforcing that PagerDuty Custom Fields are only editable in PagerDuty.
-Please see our Custom Fields article for more information on how to edit an existing PagerDuty Custom Field.
+To ensure configuration consistency, PagerDuty enforces that PagerDuty custom fields are only editable in PagerDuty.
+See our custom fields article for more information on how to edit an existing PagerDuty custom field.

 Why can’t I edit the PagerDuty Custom Fields options for the Single Select or Multiple Select data type when it’s mapped to ServiceNow?

-For the Single Select and Multiple Select data type, we are enforcing that the ServiceNow Incident record field is the source of truth for the options.
-Option edits and deletions in ServiceNow will be immediately reflected in the PagerDuty UI.
-Newly-added options in ServiceNow will also sync back to PagerDuty until the maximum number of options for the PagerDuty Custom Field is reached.
-However, if a ServiceNow field has more options available than PagerDuty’s, options beyond that PagerDuty limit will not sync to the PagerDuty UI and the last selected option will display instead.
+For the Single Select and Multiple Select data types, PagerDuty enforces that the ServiceNow incident record field is the source of truth for the options.
+Option edits and deletions in ServiceNow immediately reflect in the PagerDuty UI.
+Newly-added options in ServiceNow also sync back to PagerDuty until the maximum number of options for the PagerDuty custom field is reached.
+However, if a ServiceNow field has more options available than PagerDuty, options beyond that PagerDuty limit do not sync to the PagerDuty UI and the last selected option displays instead.

 Can an admin disable or temporarily pause custom field syncing?

-At this time, we do not have any features that would allow admins to temporarily pause custom field syncing.
+At this time, the integration does not provide features that allow administrators to temporarily pause custom field syncing.

 Are duplicate custom field mappings allowed?

 Field mappings are one-to-one.
-I.e., a ServiceNow field can only be mapped to one Custom Field, and a Custom Field can only be mapped to one ServiceNow field.
-Once a field has been mapped, it will not appear as an option when creating a new mapping.
+A ServiceNow field can only map to one custom field, and a custom field can only map to one ServiceNow field.
+Once you map a field, it does not appear as an option when creating a new mapping.

 What is the expected behavior if multiple ServiceNow tickets are linked to the incident, or vice versa?

-If there are multiple ServiceNow tickets linked to one PagerDuty incident, or multiple PagerDuty incidents linked to one ServiceNow ticket, the custom field value should remain synced with the value of the more recent record.
+If multiple ServiceNow tickets link to one PagerDuty incident, or multiple PagerDuty incidents link to one ServiceNow ticket, the custom field value remains synced with the value of the more recent record.